datameshgroup/fusion/docs/api-reference/fusion-app.md

 Code | Description | Required action  |
 ---- | ----------- | ----------------- |
 200  | OK          | Fusion App processed the request.
 If a print request, check `SaleToPOIRequest.PrintRequest` and process the print.
 If a payment response, check `SaleToPOIResponse.BalanceInquiryResponse.Response.Result` for the result of the transaction.
 404  | Not found   | Fusion App was unable to find the session.
-The Sale System should perform [error handling](#error-handling) to retreive the transaction result.
+The Sale System should perform [error handling](#error-handling) to retrieve the transaction result.
 5xx  | Error       | Fusion App was unable to process the request.
-The Sale System should perform [error handling](#error-handling) to retreive the transaction result.
+The Sale System should perform [error handling](#error-handling) to retrieve the transaction result.